adiasija2011/UltraSonicLearner/README.md

 ## Other QS:

-If you have any questions or suggestions about this project, please contact us through email:sudarshanrajagopalan2002@gmail.com, email:adiasija@gmail.com, email:dhananjayagrad@gmail.com.
+If you have any questions or suggestions about this project, please contact us through email: sudarshanrajagopalan2002@gmail.com, adiasija@gmail.com, dhananjayagrad@gmail.com.